 A study published in Neuroscience found that a diet high in sugar and fat causes changes in gut bacteria which dramatically affects memory and learning ability, at least in mice.
 The study found that mice on high sugar and high fat diets suffered from a decrease in cognitive flexibility – the ability to switch from one thought to another and react to changes in the environment.

-Keep Them Happy!
+How To Keep Them Happy!

 So, feeling freaked out yet?
 What can we do to appease our Supreme Underlords?
 Well, diet is key here.
 Cut down on sugar especially, but don’t switch to artificial sweeteners as they may also be bad for your gut bacteria.
-Eat fermented foods like probiotic yoghurts.
+Eat fermented foods like probiotic yoghurt.
 Eat lots and lots of prebiotic fibre found in vegetables and fruit.
 Avoid processed foods as much as possible.

 And never take an antibiotic unless you need to!
 Antibiotics are over-prescribed often due to the patient’s insistence so listen to your doctor on this one.